Burlingame | 07/10/2017-07/21/2017

 Marjorie Boggs Vazquez, Writing Ranger

-Marjorie is super excited to be working with Adventures in Writing Camp for the second year!
-She has been in education for 10 years, and a teacher for 7 of those years.
-She fell so in love with the AIW Camp curriculum that she used some of the core beliefs when teaching her 3rd graders writing in Oakland!
+Marjorie is super excited to be working with Adventures in Writing Camp for the third year!
+She has been in education for 11 years, and a teacher for 8 of those years.
 When she’s not teaching, she spends her time cuddling her kitties, doing yoga, and sitting by Lake Merritt with friends.
 She is really looking forward to meeting her newest crew of campers and families this spring!

 Cynthia Starborn, Writing Ranger